 Mix and match some ideas to fit your event perfectly.
 Combine more than one idea, like a reverse raffle and themed dinner or gala, to ensure everyone enjoys the raffle.

-Feel free to develop your creative twists for hosting a successful raffle and raise more funds.
+Feel free to develop your own creative twists for hosting a successful raffle and raising more funds.

-Organizing a reverse raffle opens fundraising opportunities and offers participants a fresh and new experience.
+Organizing a reverse raffle opens fundraising opportunities and offers participants a fresh experience.
 Here are some best practices to ensure your event runs smoothly:

 Clinton Wrestling Club raised an impressive $19,500 through the reverse raffle while saving $975 in platform and payment processing fees.
-By partnering with Zeffy, the club streamlined its ticket sales process and maximized its fundraising potential.
-Zeffy's 100% free platform allowed the organization to sell tickets online, manage attendees, and process payments without incurring any fees.
+By partnering with Zeffy, the club kept its ticket sales process simple and maximized its fundraising potential.
+Zeffy's platform allowed the organization to sell tickets online, manage attendees, and process payments without incurring any fees.

 Hosting a reverse raffle is one of the best ways of creating an unforgettable experience for the participants.
 Flip the traditional raffle on its head and plan a reverse raffle to raise funds for your cause.